tflo/Ctx-Typeset-Tool/Ctx Typeset-source/Doc/Manual.md

 Of course, a ConTeXt Minimal (standalone) is required.[^texlive]

-The script is fully compatible with macOS 10.11 and 10.12, probably 10.10 and maybe 10.9, 10.8.
-On 10.8 systems notifications won’t work and you should disable notifications permanently in the settings section in the script.
+The script is compatible with macOS 10.12 and 10.11, probably 10.10 and maybe 10.9, 10.8.
+On pre-10.9 systems notifications won’t work and you should disable notifications permanently in the settings section in the script.

 *awk* must be installed for the version query.